Datadog Inc. (DDOG) Shares Down Despite Recent Market Volatility

 Reports are indicating that there were more than several insider trading activities at DDOG starting from Walters Sean Michael, who sale 3,138 shares at the price of $77.21 back on Mar 06.
 After this action, Walters Sean Michael now owns 138,636 shares of Datadog Inc., valued at $242,292 using the latest closing price.

-Pomel Olivier, the Chief Executive Officer of Datadog Inc., sale 26,424 shares at $73.69 during a trade that took place back on Mar 02, which means that Pomel Olivier is holding 268,131 shares at $1,947,309 based on the most recent closing price.
+Acocella Kerry, the General Counsel/Corp Secy of Datadog Inc., sale 2,500 shares at $77.07 during a trade that took place back on Mar 06, which means that Acocella Kerry is holding 47,092 shares at $192,680 based on the most recent closing price.

 Stock Fundamentals for DDOG